belzetrigger/domoticz-FritzBox/README.md

 ## Installation and Setup
-- a running Domoticz, tested with 4.10717 and Python 3.8
+- a running Domoticz, tested with version 2020.1 and Python 3.7
 - Python >= 3.6 (mainly depending on requirements for fritzconnection)
 - install needed python modules:
    - fritzconnection Version 1.2.1
-   - you can use `pip3 install -r requirements.txt`
+   - you can use `sudo pip3 install -r requirements.txt`
+   - might be worth testing with fritzconnection works - just run `fritzconnection`
 - clone project
     - go to `domoticz/plugins` directory
     - clone the project